Best Christmas Ever (TV programming block): History

 For 2021, AMC added hosting segments from Beverly D'Angelo, the co-star of National Lampoon's Christmas Vacation, and themed days throughout the block, some of which will include out-of-season films: movie marathons devoted to John Candy and Bill Murray, marathons devoted to holiday mischief ("Naughty List Marathon") and slapstick ("Holiday Hijinks"), and a Wonka Weekend featuring a rotation of both film adaptations of the book Charlie and the Chocolate Factory.

 The block received a substantial paring back in 2023, as half of the Rankin/Bass specials and all of the non-Rankin/Bass specials were removed from the schedule.
 In their place were a series of marathons of non-Christmas movies interrupting the block for various days, including reprisals of the 2021 marathons featuring Candy and Murray (adding in a marathon for Reese Witherspoon) and a 1980s marathon.
 The 2023 block will also hold a celebration for the 20th anniversary of Elf's theatrical release.
 In addition to the AMC block, AMC+ and Shudder will also use the brand for horror and slasher films, including specials hosted by Joe Bob Briggs.

-The 2025 lineup featured the addition of two other Warner Bros.
-Discovery properties that had up to then been exclusive to the Turner networks: The Wizard of Oz and A Christmas Story, the latter of which will get a single graveyard slot broadcast on the morning of December 21.
+The 2025 lineup featured the addition of The Wizard of Oz, a film that had been exclusive to the Turner networks for the previous 25 years.
 The lineup also featured the returns of Scrooged and White Christmas to the lineup; in general, fewer films will be featured in 2025, with more frequent repeats.
 In a press release, AMC indicated "the Rankin/Bass holiday stop-motion collection" would continue to be featured but did not specify which specials on the main schedule; such shows, if they do air, will only be included in weekday daytime slots.

 Programming

 Programs marked with † indicate a program shared with TNT and/or TBS.

-As of 2025:
+The films featured on the programming block as of 2025 include: